Sirius Black: Reception

-The entertainment website IGN ranked Sirius as the 8th best Harry Potter character.
-IGN writers said that Sirius has an "edgy, rebellious appeal" and a "truly badass vibe at times".
-However, they asserted what most appeals to them about the character is the father-son relationship that begins to form between him and Harry before Sirius's death.
+Writers at IGN said that Sirius has an "edgy, rebellious appeal" and a "truly badass vibe at times".
+They said that what most appeals to them about the character is the father-son relationship that begins to form between him and Harry before Sirius's death.

 Cultural impact

 In January 2006, Rowling donated a hand-drawn version of the Black family tree to a Book Aid International charity auction.
 The tree shows the members of the ancient Black family and their links by marriage to a number of other wizard families that appear in the novels.
-The tree was purchased for £30,000 on behalf of the British actor Daniel Radcliffe, who plays Harry Potter in the film series.
+The tree was purchased for £30,000 on behalf of Daniel Radcliffe, who plays Harry Potter in the film series.